Haas–Lilienthal House: Haas–Lilienthal House Museum

 In 1972, the Haas–Lilienthal House was opened to the public for tours.
 It is the only intact Victorian private home in the city that is open regularly as a museum, complete with original furniture and artifacts.
 Volunteer docents lead tours of the house which begin in the basement ballroom.
 The first floor, and the original principal bedchamber, one other bedchamber, a nursery, and one bathroom on the second floor are included in the house tour.
-The third story, or attic, which contained a spacious redwood-paneled playroom, gym, storage room, and servants' quarters for the cook and maids, now serve as the offices for the nonprofit organization San Francisco Heritage, and until 2023 served as the residence of the house manager.
-The 1928 living quarters addition over the garage is a residence.
+The third story, or attic, which contained a spacious redwood-paneled playroom, gym, storage room, and servants' quarters for the cook and maids, started serving as offices and a library when the nonprofit organization San Francisco Heritage became stewards of the property, and until 2023 served as the residence of the house manager.
+The 1928 living quarters addition over the garage is a rented residence.

 In November 2023, citing financial difficulties, SF Heritage closed the museum and terminated three of its four employees, envisaged a reopening for spring 2024.
+In May 2024, the organization resumed public tours at the Haas-Lilienthal House and celebrated the return of publicly-accessible events by hosting a large public book sale and open house in support of its historic preservation mission.
+As of July 2026, the Haas-Lilienthal House is available for private event rentals in addition to SF Heritage public events and house tours.

 Architecture

 The house was built in the Victorian Queen Anne - Eastlake style.
 Built of redwood, the building follows the locally popular row-house plan, developed to maximise the use of space in deep, narrow hillside lots.

+The house features open gables, various styles of shingles and siding, and a turreted corner tower wtih a "witches cap" roof.

+The 11,500 square foot house was designed by Peter R. Schmidt.
+The house stayed in the family until 1973, when the surviving children of the last owner entrusted it to The Foundation for San Francisco's Architectural Heritage (now SF Heritage).
+They made the Hass-Lilienthal House into their headquarters and converted it into offices, a house museum, and a venue for private events.